MarszalMeins/Calculator_VAT_web_app/README.md

 ## Prerequisites

-Software and how to install them.
+Software used and how to install.
 * npm
   ```sh
   npm install npm@latest -g